DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > Some hags raise the daughters they spawn, creating covens that magnify their power.
 The members of a coven gain a slew of unnatural abilities, including the power to control the elements and—once each day—to dispel foreign magic in the vicinity of their lairs.
 As is true for all hag magic, however, such power comes at a price—for a wound suffered by a single hag in a coven is suffered by all.
 >
 > To combat their inherently selfish natures, the hags in a coven must enter into a written contract with the others, signed by each hag's true name.
 The hags of a coven guard their contract jealously, often sealing it within the heart of their lair, ever-careful to keep their names from falling into enemy hands.
-# I3.
+# H3.
 The Refugee Camp
+If it's been at least six hours since Lady Wachter's inauguration in [[Arc F - Lady Wachter's Wish]], the refugee camp has been relocated to <span class="citation">N8.
+Town Square (p.
+119)</span>.
+(The refugees are still living in tents, however, while Lady Wachter works to find them suitable housing.)

-When the players first enter the refugee camp, read:
+If Lady Wachter hasn't yet relocated the refugees, when the players first enter the refugee camp, read:

 <div class="description">
 <p>Past Vallaki's gates lies a cluster of ramshackle tents huddled against the wall, as though seeking shelter beneath the looming silhouette of the town's palisade walls.
 The tents themselves are laid out in a simple two-sided thoroughfare, with crude wooden barricades and muddy ditches beyond the far side facing out against the dark forest beyond.</p>